Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Some discussions about the emerging -softness

-This article can be seen as an extension of the previous works \cite{Wang22,wang23}.
+\textbf{Besides the spherical nuclei and the prolate nuclei, the O(6) description of the $\gamma$-soft nuclei is also questioned by us in Ref. \cite{wang23,wangtao}.} This article can be seen as an extension of the previous works \cite{Wang22,wang23}.
 In these papers, the SU3-IBM is proposed, which is inspired by the interesting findings in Ref. \cite{Fortunato11,Zhang12}.
-When only the \textrm{U(5)} limit and the \textrm{SU(3)} limit are concerned, $\gamma$-soft rotational mode can also occur as an emergent phenomenon if the \textrm{SU(3)} higher-order interactions are introduced into the common formalism.
+When only the \textrm{U(5)} limit and the \textrm{SU(3)} limit are concerned, $\gamma$-soft-like rotational mode can also occur as an emergent phenomenon if the \textrm{SU(3)} higher-order interactions are introduced into the common formalism.
 This is very different from the $\gamma$-softness related to the \textrm{O(6)} limit.
 In the traditional IBM, \textrm{O(6)} symmetry is exactly solvable, and $\gamma$-unstable spectra can be expected.
-Especially the SU3-IBM can describe the $B(E2)$ anomaly, which make the model particularly useful.
+Especially the SU3-IBM can describe the $B(E2)$ anomaly, which make the model particularly useful. \textbf{If triaxiality dominates the heavy nuclei, it can further support the SU3-IBM.}